tamago-labs/legato-math/README.md

 ```
 use legato_math::legato_math;

-// Asserts that the result of raising 10/9 to the power of 3/5 is approximately approximately 0.566896603.
+// Asserts that the result of raising 10/9 to the power of 3/5 is approximately 0.566896603.
 let output_1 = legato_math::power(  fixed_point64::create_from_rational( 3, 5 ), fixed_point64::create_from_rational( 10, 9 )  );
 assert!( fixed_point64::almost_equal( output_1, fixed_point64::create_from_rational( 566896603, 1000000000 ), fixed_point64::create_from_u128(1)) , 1 );